Real-Dev-Squad/website-api-contracts/impersonation/README.md

 - The response includes a list of request objects with their respective properties.
 - Error handling is provided for internal server errors (status code 500).

-This API contract details the GET method for fetching impersonation requests, including all available query parameters, response structure, potential error responses, authentication, authorization requirements, and additional notes.

 ## **GET /impersonation/requests/:id**

-Return a single impersonation requests based on the request id.
+Returns a single impersonation request identified by its `id`.

 - **Description:** Fetches a single impersonation request based on the request ID.